progressivis/progressivis/doc/userguide.md

 csv.scheduler().task_start();
 ```

-which produces the following dataflow graph:
+Visualizing the dataflow graph shows a cleaner view of the structure of the program.

 ```{eval-rst}
 .. progressivis_dot:: ./userguide1.3.py
 ```

-Controlling this progressive graph with jupyter widgets can be done like this:
+Compared to the initial non interactive program, we have added lines 12-26.
+Line 13 creates a `BinningIndexND` that progessively maintains an index to all the numerical columns, allowing to quickly perform range queries over a large dataset.
+It is connected to the `CSV` module on line 15, with a slot hint restricting it to maintaining the index on two columns.

+Line 17 creates a `RangeQuery2d` module that creates a table filtered by a 2D range query.
+The outputs of this module are connected to the `Histogram2D` module on lines 30-32 instead of the min/max quantiles and the table produced by the `CSV` table in the first example.
+The `RangeQuery2d` module ouputs the current min/max ranges and the table filtered according to these ranges to the `Histogram2D` module that gets visualized like in the first example.
+The `RangeQuery2d` module takes two variables `var_min` and `var_max`, declared line 19-20m to specify the desired min-max range that the user wants to see.
+The variables can be controlled by a jupyter notebook range-query widget to pass the information from the notebook to the progressive program, as shown in the next listing.

 ```{eval-rst}
 .. literalinclude:: ./userguide1.3-cont.py
    :linenos:
 ```

-Line 6 and 7 use the `Module.from_input` method to initialize the
+Line 11 and 12 use the `Module.from_input` method to initialize the
  value of `var_min` and `var_max` to `bnds_min` and `bnds_max` respectively.
- Then, two range sliders are created line 9 and line 21 to filter a range of values
+ Then, two range sliders are created line 14 and line 26 to filter a range of values
  between the specified bounds of the visualization.
  The `observer()` function is attached as callback of these two sliders to collect the
- slider values and send them to `var_min` and `var_max` on line 37-39.
+ slider values and send them to `var_min` and `var_max` on line 42-43.
  Setting them in the callback will force the histogram to recompute with the new bounds and, in turn, trigger an update of the heatmap every time the sliders are moved.

 Building a progressive visualization and making it interactive is conceptually easy with ProgressiVis, but can need long boilerplate code.
-To simplify the construction of complex loading, analysis, and visualization progressive pipelines, we provide a higher-level of abstraction in jupyter lab notebooks.
+To simplify the construction of complex loading, analysis, and visualization progressive pipelines, we provide higher-level abstractions in jupyter lab notebooks.
 They are documented in the [visualization section](visualizations).